Juris Doctor (JD) Program

 - Course work completed in another department, school or college of Washington University (including the 9 units transferred from joint-degree programs).

 - Student activities such as law reviews/publications, moot court, trial competition, teaching assistantships, competition board, and mediation/negotiation teams.

 - Externships, field placements, and supervised practicum (includes all courses with the words "Externship," "Field Placement," or "Supervised Practicum" in the official course title).

 - Supervised research.

 Note: If a student graduates with a total of exactly 86 units, the maximum number of units that can be taken from the non-LCU credits is 19.

 First-year students take three doctrinal courses per semester, plus Legal Practice and Legal Research Methodologies.
 Each semester, first-year students will have one doctrinal course in a small section of approximately 45 students.
-Legal Practice and Legal Research Methodologies are also taught in small groups and in workshop-style classes by teachers who provide individualized feedback on each student's research and writing projects.
-The Negotiation class runs over intersession (i.e,. the week before the spring semester starts).
+Legal Practice and Legal Research Methodologies are also taught in small groups and in workshop-style classes by instructors who provide individualized feedback on each student's research and writing projects.
+The Negotiation course runs over intersession (i.e,. the week before the spring semester starts).

 - Civil Procedure (4 credits)